JCMullis1/ShinobiBout/README.md

 --
 make the chakra cost system(not started
 --
-make more than 2 players per game work(not started
+make more than 2 players per game work(working
 --